 Part of the design sprint includes creating a prototype.
 As a group, we thought through and decided on a few key customer interactions we felt were important.
 These are the "Why's" for building.
-The prototype includes some variations to test where we weren’t sure which way is better.
+The prototype includes some variations to test where we weren't sure which way is better.
 That went really well with Dave building a fantastic piece of hardware to replicate most of the design ideas to test customer interactions.
 Of course, a quick prototype is always chunkier and uglier than in production, but Dave did much more than just bailing wire and duct tape.
 He built the vision of the combined ideas of the previous days.

 When Dave first unveiled the prototype, we were impressed.
 We helped him hone some of the programmed sequences, then all fell in love with how it worked.
 As much as we loved the prototype in the meeting room, when we took it outside to test, the presentation in the 'wild' was completely different.
 We were surprised a little at the difference, though positively pleased.

 The end results of testing were not as we anticipated.
 In some ways it is better, and in some ways it is disappointing.
 The real treasure in testing is seeing the prototype in action.
 It's seeing all the brain work of the days before transform into an interaction which is remarkably pleasant.

 The Design Sprint identified a few customer options, and we tested all of them we could, including video of the tests and customer reactions.
 Very cool.
 Now we have a new view and know the engineering direction.
 Innovation will set the business strategy as we also know much more about the business side and directions to go.

 A Design Sprint is all about learning and improving.
 That was exactly the case for us.
 We went away with new ideas, better understanding, and a ton of work to do.
 We also have a much more honed set of questions to investigate.
 Gotta love the results when a few brilliant minds focus on a single problem.